ItsJustJarvis/CapstoneProject-GGDB/README.md

 GGDB is intended as a discovery service, and informative tool for those interested in gaming or who are currently involved in the industry.
 Typical use cases include:

--   Find quality reviews for a game you are interested in
--   Keep track of recent releases (notifications)
--   See the most anticipated upcoming games
+-   See the top games in various categories including: popular, new releases, and most anticipated
--   Find specific details regarding a game (including platforms, number of players, genre etc.)
+-   Find specific details regarding a game including platforms, number of players, genre etc. as well as game screenshot galleries
--   Keep track of your favorite games in one place regardless of platform
--   Get help finding a new game based on personal preference
--   Compare games you like with your friends
+-   Find quality reviews for a game you are interested in linked to source material (GameSpot)